Minimal log regular models of hyperbolic curves over discrete valuation fields: Introduction

 Next, we explain how to construct (the ``smallest" minimal log regular model) $\cC_{\lreg}^{\log}$.
-First, we prove the uniqueness of minimal normal crossing divisor models ($\cC_{\ncd}$) of hyperbolic curves (cf.\,Lemma \ref{uniqueNCD}).
-Then, by applying Lipman's contractibility criterion to $\cC_{\ncd}$ and a suitable divisor whose support is contained in the special fiber of $\cC_{\ncd}$, we obtain a normal model $\cC_{\lreg}$ of $C^{\log}$ which has at most rational singularities.
-Finally, we prove that $(\cC_{\lreg},C\setminus D)$ is toric pair.
-The most difficult part in the construction is the determination of the suitable divisors which can be contracted to a log regular model.
+First, we prove the uniqueness of minimal regular normal crossing divisor models (, which we write $\cC_{\ncd}$ for,) of hyperbolic curves (cf.\,Lemma \ref{uniqueNCD}).
+Then, by applying Lipman's contractibility criterion to a suitable divisor whose support is contained in the special fiber of $\cC_{\ncd}$, we obtain a normal model $\cC_{\lreg}$ which has at most rational singularities.
+Finally, we prove that $(\cC_{\lreg},C\setminus D)$ is a toric pair.
+The most difficult part in the construction is the determination of the divisors contractible to a point in a log regular model.
+This issue is treated in Section \ref{logregularsecton}.

-Next, we explain the characterization of the log regularity given in Section \ref{logregularsecton}.
+In the following, we explain the log regularity criterion given in Section \ref{logregularsecton}.
 Let $(R,\fm)$ be a strictly henselian Noetherian local normal domain of dimension $2$ which is \textbf{not} regular.
-Write $X$ for the scheme $\Spec R$ and $x\in X$ for the unique closed point.
+Write $X$ for the scheme $\Spec R$ and $x$ for the unique closed point of $X$.
 Let $D$ be a reduced closed subscheme of $X$ of dimension $1$.
-We characterize whether the pair $(X,X\setminus D)$ becomes a toric pair.
+We give a criterion to determine whether the pair $(X,X\setminus D)$ becomes a toric pair.
 Let $\pi:\widetilde{X}\to X$ be a desingularization, i.e., a proper birational morphism from a connected regular scheme.
-Write $E$ for the effective reduced Cartier divisor on $\widetilde{X}$ whose support is the exceptional locus of $\pi$.
-Let $D'$ be a reduced effective divisor on $\widetilde{X}$ which is the strict transform of $D$.
+Write $E$ for the exceptional divisor of $\pi$ and $D'$ for the strict transform of $D$ in $\widetilde{X}$.
+Note that these are effective reduced Cartier divisors on $\widetilde{X}$.